momoshell/resume/index.md

 - Co-authored Avail's Light Client from scratch, bringing it to life
 - Oversee network-wide deployments, troubleshooting, and ensure top-notch observability
 - P2P network protocol development, simulation, and testing
-- Research and development on a modular blockchain of new features for Avail's Data Availability Layer
+- Research and development, on a modular blockchain, of new features for Avail's Data Availability Layer
 - Main focus was on data sampling and reconstruction using KZG commitments and erasure coding, proof verification, and Kademlia DHT implementation